Jmevorach/openemr-static-binary-forge/linux_arm64/README.md

 ### 3. Run OpenEMR

-After a successful build, the binary will be located at:
+After a successful build, the binaries will be located at:
 ```
-linux_arm64/openemr-v7_0_3_4-linux-arm64
+linux_arm64/openemr-v7_0_4-linux-arm64
+linux_arm64/php-cli-v7_0_4-linux-arm64
+linux_arm64/php-cgi-v7_0_4-linux-arm64
 ```

 #### Using the Binary